Vets-Who-Code/Prework/modules/capstone.md

 <h1 align="center">Capstone: Unleash Your Web Development Skills</h1>

-Welcome, to the culmination of your prework journey! 🌟 It's time to put your newfound skills to the test with a capstone project that allows you to shine and show us what you're made of.
+Welcome, to the culmination of your prework journey!
+It's time to put your newfound skills to the test with a capstone project that allows you to shine and show us what you're made of.

 &emsp;
-## 🎯 The Challenge
+## :dart: The Challenge

 Your mission, should you choose to accept it, is to create a captivating website that introduces yourself to the us.
 Using the dynamic trio of HTML, CSS, and JavaScript, craft an impressive creation that reflects your personality and aspirations.